5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 A> # ⎕DM versus ⎕DMX
 A>
-A> You have always used `⎕DM`, and it was perfectly fine, right?
+A> You have always used `⎕DM`, and it was fine, right?
 No need to switch to the (relatively) new `⎕DMX`, right?
-Well, the problem with `⎕DM` is that it is not thread save while `⎕DMX` is.
-That's why we suggest that you stop using `⎕DM` and use just `⎕DMX`.
-It also provides more and more precise information.
+Well, the problem with `⎕DM` is that it is not thread-safe, while `⎕DMX` is.
+That’s why we suggest you stop using `⎕DM` and use just `⎕DMX`.
+It also provides more, and more precise, information.

 This checks whether the error message is what we expect.
 Trace through the test function and watch what it is doing.
-After having left the test function you may click the green triangle in the Tracer ("Continue execution of all threads").
+After having left the test function you may click the green triangle in the Tracer.
+(Continues execution of all threads.)

-Now what if you've executed, say, not one but 300 test cases with `Run`, and just one failed, say number 289?
-You expected them all to succeed but since one did not you need to check on the failing one.
+Now what if you’ve executed, say, not one but 300 test cases with `Run`, and just one failed, say number 289?
+You expected them all to succeed; now you need to check on the failing one.

 Calling `Run` as well as `RunDebug` would always execute _all_ test cases found.
 The function `RunThese` allows you to run just the specified test functions: